Wufan0Willan/DIP/README.md

-# Mix2Vec
+# Domain-invariant Pretrained(DIP) frontend
-The official Mix2Vec implementation based on fairseq and the pretrained checkpoint
+The official Domain-invariant Pretrained(DIP) frontend implementation based on fairseq and the pretrained checkpoint as mentioned in System.13.

+Coming soon after accepted.